-Because it was inappropriate to compare these 50 occupations in a pairwise way, the LPR was first computed as $log(P{male}) - log(P{female})$ for each occupation to indicate its relative association with male versus female; then, the resulting 50 LPR scores were standardized listwise within each BERT model and each query template.
-For data visualization, the standardized LPR scores were further averaged across all 12 BERT models and four query templates.
+Because it was inappropriate to compare these 50 occupations in a pairwise way, the LPR was first computed as $log(P{male}) - log(P{female})$ for each occupation to indicate its relative association with male vs. female, and then standardized the resulting 50 LPR scores listwise within each BERT model and each query template.
+For data visualization, the standardized LPR scores were further averaged across all the 12 BERT models and four query templates.